catseye/Lariat/README.md

 discussion on implementation, see [Appendix A](#appendix-a).

-The operation should be deterministic in the sense that, given the same set of names, it should always return the same fresh name.
+The operation should be deterministic in the sense that, given the same set of names, it always returns the same fresh name.

 > **Note**: It is not required that the `fresh` operation be
 > exposed to the user; it is, rather, a structural requirement
 > of a correct implementation of `destruct`, below.

-> **Note**: Beyond these two operations, it would be not unexpected that an
+> **Note**: Beyond these two operations, it would be expected that a practical
 > implementation of Lariat would provide other operations such as constructing
 > a new name from a textual representation, rendering a given name to
-> a canonical textual representation, and suchlike.
+> a canonical textual representation, and so forth.
 From the perspective
 > of Lariat itself these are ancillary operations, and as such will not be
 > defined in this document.